All Episodes

 In terms of Democrat politicians taking ownership of economic mistakes, never.

-Well, no, no, it's never like Bush did a press conference today, and he owned up to some mistakes.
+Like Bush did a press conference today, and he owned up to some mistakes.

 We've got some of this too.

-The drive by said this was the real George Bush that we know.
+The drive-by said, this was the real George Bush that we know.

 And they love him.